Basic Rider Guide

 This is a general overview on how to use AC Transit.
 More detailed information can be found throughout the AC Transit website.

 Real-Time Departure Information

 Strollers on Board

 Animals on Board

 Basic Rules for Riding

-Detailed fares information can be found on the Bus Fares & Eligibility page, which features transfer pricing and detailed discount fares information and eligibility.
+Detailed fares information can be found on the Bus Fares & Eligibility page, which features detailed single-ride pricing and discount fares information and eligibility.